Ocean stratification: Density of water in the oceans

 The density depends more on the temperature than on the salinity, as can be deduced from the exact formula and can be shown in plots using the GODAS Data.
 In the plots regarding surface temperature, salinity and density, it can be seen that locations with the coldest water, at the poles, are also the locations with the highest densities.
 The regions with the highest salinity, on the other hand, are not the regions with the highest density, meaning that temperature contributes mostly to the density in the oceans.
-A specific example is the Arabic Sea.
+A specific example is the Arabian Sea.

 Quantification

 Ocean stratification can be defined and quantified by the change in density with depth.
-The Buoyancy frequency, or sometimes called the Brunt-Väisälä frequency, can be used as direct representation of stratification in combination with observations on temperature and salinity.
+The Buoyancy frequency, also called the Brunt-Väisälä frequency, can be used as direct representation of stratification in combination with observations on temperature and salinity.

-The Buoyancy frequency, $N$, represents the intrinsic frequency of internal waves.
-This means that water that is displaced tends to bounce up and down with that frequency.
+The Buoyancy frequency, $N$, represents the intrinsic frequency of internal gravity waves.
+This means that water that is vertically displaced tends to bounce up and down with that frequency.

 The Buoyancy frequency is defined as follows:$$N^2 = \frac{-g}{\rho_0}\frac{\partial\rho}{\partial z}.$$Here, $g$ is the gravitational constant, $\rho_0$ is a reference density and $\rho$ is the potential density depending on temperature and salinity as discussed earlier.
 Water is considered to have a stable stratification for $\partial\rho/\partial z<0$, leading to a real value of $N$.
 The ocean is typically stable and the corresponding $N$-values in the ocean lie between approximately $10^{-4}$ in the abyssal ocean and $10^{-3}$ in the upper parts of the ocean.
 The Buoyancy period is defined as $1/N$.
 Corresponding to the previous values, this period typically takes values between approximately 10 and 100 minutes.
 In some parts of the ocean unstable stratification appears, leading to convection.

 If the stratification in a water column increases, implying an increase of the value $N^2$, turbulent mixing and hence the eddy viscosity will decrease.
 Furthermore, an increase of $N^2$, implies an increase of $|\partial\rho/\partial z|$, meaning that the difference in densities in this water column increase as well.
 Throughout the year, the oceanic stratification is not constant, since the stratification depends on density, and therefore on temperature and salinity.
 The interannual fluctuations in tropical Pacific Ocean stratification are dominated by El Niño, which can be linked with the strong variations in the thermocline depth in the eastern equatorial Pacific.

 Furthermore, tropical storms are sensitive to the conditions on the stratification and hence on its change.
 On the other hand, mixing from tropical storms also tends to reduce stratification differences among layers.